robertominini/Watch-your-words/index.md

 ### MTLD and VOC-d
 The MTLD and the VOC-d measures are lexical diversity measures.

+#### VOC-d
+In order to calculate the VOC-d metric we follow the following steps:
+1. From the text, we take 100 samples made of 35 tokens
+2. For each of these samples, we compute the TTR is (TTR is the ratio obtained by dividing the types (the total number of different words) occurring in a text or utterance by  its tokens (the total number of words)) (https://www.birmingham.ac.uk/Documents/college-artslaw/cels/essays/languageteaching/DaxThomas2005a.pdf)
+3. We calculate the mean TTR of the samples
+4. We repeat the steps 1,2,3 , and each time we increase by 1 the number of tokens we take, for values 36 to 50.
+5. We create a curve with the mean values of the TTR
+6. We approximate the empirical TTR curve by defining a new curve which depends on a parameter we call D coefficient
+7. We choose the optimal D coefficient which fits the curve and we store it
+8. We run procedure 1-7 for 2 more times, such that in the end we have 3 optimal D values.
+9. We compute the mean of the D values, this is the final score (which ranges from 10 to 100)

 ### Unique words
 This is yet another diversity metric that we implemented from scratch.
 Given a certain window of words taken into consideration, for instance 1000 words, how many unique words does the person use?
 This measure gives a rough estimate of the lexical diversity of the speaker.

 ### CEFR Level
-Finally, thanks to the help of an API, we managed also to estimate the English level of the speaker (CEFR Level) in a scale from
+Finally, thanks to the help of an API, we managed also to estimate the English level of the speaker (CEFR Level) in a scale from A1 to B2.
-The computation takes into account around 30 different metrics, from…
+The metric for the CEFR level is computed by analyzing the level of each word used in a text.
+The same word might also have different levels based on how it is used.
+For example, hunt as a verb for killing animals is B1, hunt as a verb for searching someone or something is B2, while hunt as a noun is C2.
+In this case, we consider each word for the lowest level (in the case of the example, B1).
+Once the level of each word is determined, this information is aggregated and used to produce the final estimate of the language level of the text.
+The computation takes into account around 30 different metrics, metrics such as:

+* Statistics/Syllables
+* Lexical diversity
+* Lexical Sophistication: English Vocabulary Profile (incl. % of words at each level)
+* Lexical Sophistication: British National Corpus
+* Lexical Sophistication: Corpus of Contemporary American English
+* Lexical Sophistication: Academic Word List
+* Metadiscourse markers

 ## EXAMPLE